dwhswenson/eshgham/README.md

 Here's what it looks like in practice:

-![The command ghadash config.yaml tells if your GitHub actions are inactive or failing](ghadash.gif)
+![The command eshgham config.yaml tells if your GitHub actions are inactive or failing](eshgham.gif)

 When workflows are failing or inactive, the summary ends with links for failing or inactive workflows.
 For failing workflows, this will link to a report of the